-- 12. Provide your spouse/domestic partner's legal name. - 13.
-Select the "SSN" (Social Security Number) box if your spouse/domestic partner has a SSN, or the "ITIN" (Individual Taxpayer Identification Number) box if they have an ITIN.
-Input their full valid SSN or valid ITIN number in the space provided. - 14.
+- 13. Provide your spouse/domestic partner's legal name.
+The first name and last name or surname should appear as they do on your spouse's social security card or ITIN documentation. - 14.
+Provide your spouse/domestic partner's valid "SSN" (Social Security Number) or valid "ITIN" (Individual Taxpayer Identification Number) in the space provided. - 15.
 Provide your spouse/domestic partner's date of birth in the (MM/DD/YYYY) format.
 For example, if their birthdate is April 15, 1980, you should put 04/15/1980.